noname2645/noname2645/README.md

 🔹 Implemented using **Solidity, Ethereum, and Web3.js**.
 🔗 [**Check it out**](https://github.com/noname2645/Blockchain-Voting.git)

-## 🔥 Currently Working On
-🔹 **Blockchain-based Cloud Storage**
+### **📌Decentralized Cloud Storage**
-🔹 A decentralized platform for storing files on blockchain.
+🔹 A decentralized platform for storing files on IPFS and blockchain.
 Used metamask for signing.
-🔹 Using **React, Solidity, IPFS, and Ethereum** to build a secure and private cloud storage.
+🔹 Used **React, Solidity, IPFS, and Ethereum** to build a secure and private cloud storage.
 🔗 [**Check it out**](https://github.com/noname2645/Decentralized-cloud-storage.git)

 ---